usnistgov/git-novice-MSE/_episodes/04-changes.md

 we need to run one more command:

 ~~~
-$ git commit -m "Start notes on Mars as a base"
+$ git commit -m "Start report about materials on Mars"
 ~~~
 {: .language-bash}

 ~~~
-[master (root-commit) f22b25e] Start notes on Mars as a base
+[master (root-commit) f22b25e] Start report about materials on Mars
  1 file changed, 1 insertion(+)
  create mode 100644 mars.txt
 ~~~